-quick find clear
+plant quick find clear

-Basket-of-gold is one of those plants that loves to grow in the least likely of place -- cracks between paving stones, the edge of gravel paths and patios, rocky outcroppings, between the stacked stones of a retaining wall, and more.
-It loves a baked spot with excellent drainage but will struggle in hot, humid areas and tends not to do well in the South.
+Basket-of-gold is one of those plants that loves to grow in the least likely of places—cracks between paving stones, the edges of gravel paths and patios, rocky outcroppings, and between the stacked stones of a retaining wall.
+Its clusters of blooms create dazzling blankets of color.
+And after it finishes blooming, the grayish-green foliage makes an attractive mat in the garden or landscape.

 Basket-of-gold is easily grown as a perennial in areas with mild summers.
 It loves a baked spot with excellent drainage but will struggle in hot, humid areas and tends not to do well in the South.
 If that’s where you live and garden, you may want to grow basket-of-gold as an annual.

 Upload your photo here.

 This sunny perennial blooms in April or May, displaying large clusters of small flowers attached to upright stalks.
 Most varieties flower in shades of yellow and gold, including a bright lemon yellow and soft creamy yellow.
 The blue-gray foliage adds a cool mat of color to the garden, pleasing the eye with or without flowers.
 Grow basket-of-gold in a garden as a groundcover or border plant, in a container, or in a rock garden where its foliage and flowers look particularly attractive cascading over stone walls.

 Basket-Of-Gold Care Must-Knows